We shall be using this page to provide links to various other items of local historical interest that aren’t necessarily related to both World Wars.

 1911 Platt Parish Census

-The 1911 UK census was taken on 2 April and is particularly poignant as it was the last census taken before the start of World War One, Read more….
+The 1911 UK census was taken on 2 April and is particularly poignant as it was the last census taken before the start of the Great War, Read more….

 A surprisingly large number of photographs were taken of the parish for use on postcards in the first two-decades of the 20th century.
 Read more….